Christine-Muhoro/movie_group_project/README.md

 ## **Data Understanding and Analysis**

 ### **Source of data**
-The datasets utilized in this project are *Box Office Mojo*, *IMDB* and *The Numbers* with information from the 19th century to the current date.
+The datasets utilized in this project are *Box Office Mojo*, *IMDB* and *The Numbers* with information from the late 19th century to the current date.

 ### **Data Description**
 The utilized columns in the *Box Office Mojo* dataset are title, studio, domestic_gross, foreign_gross and year.